×

 Quit for Good with Nicotine Replacement Therapy

 Nicotine replacement therapy (NRT)—like the nicotine patch, gum, and lozenge—is proven to increase your chances of quitting.
-It can help you get through cravings and decrease symptoms of withdrawal, but it won’t completely take away the urge to smoke.
+It can help you get through cravings and decrease symptoms of withdrawal, but it won't completely take away the urge to smoke or use other tobacco products.
 For best results, carefully follow the directions for using NRT.
-Make sure the dose is high enough and use the nicotine medicine for the recommended amount of time (2–4 months).
+Make sure the dose is high enough and use the nicotine medication for the recommended amount of time (2–4 months).
 Combine NRT with counseling to improve your chances of quitting and staying quit.

 Support from SmokefreeVET’s text messaging program can also help you stay on track as you quit smoking or using other tobacco.
 Sign up to get daily advice, tips, and motivation to help you quit for good.